ericwikman/cinque.xyz/docs/src/giant/visicalc.md

 - **Insert Row or Column**
 - **Move Row or Column** move the current column or row directly left or above the cell chosen after typing /m
 - **Replicate Command**
-- **Tile Command** freeze the rows, columns or both to the top or left of the cursor
+- **Tile Command** freeze the rows, columns, or both to the top or left of the cursor

 ### Functions